chinamike65/hugo-tuolesi/content/book4/book4en.md

 Four shots.

-What we need to deal with is the hindrance of knowledge, so we must cultivate both blessings and wisdom.
+What we need to deal with is the hindrance of knowledge, so we must cultivate both merit and wisdom.

 What we need to know is that all sentient beings in the six realms are our own fathers and mothers, even if they are not in this life, but in previous lives, such as the previous life, the previous life, and so on, they were all very kind to us.